BTTS – This stands for Both Teams to Score!

 There are two bookmakers that I would recommend for BTTS betting:

-Whilst bet365 don’t have the range of coupons related to this betting type as Betfred do, what they lack in novelty, they make up for in depth.
-Bet365 offer more games, leagues and competitions than any other bookmaker and with each game will be the Both Teams To Score market.
+Whilst bet365 don’t have the range of coupons that I’m looking for compared to Betfred, what they lack in novelty, they make up for in depth.
+Bet365 offer the exact games and markets that I’m looking for and with most games will be the Both Teams To Score market.
 You can also access this bet other match outcomes such as BTTS and home win, BTTS and away win, BTTS draw and so many more.

 These guys are the founders of the BTTS market and I still think they are one of the best in business for these types of bets.
 Betfred, along with their slightly cheesy catchphrase ‘When both teams score, its Goals Galore!’ provide a ton of markets with these types of bets, each with their own quirky twist.

-Betfred also offers you the chance to claim a free bet worth up to £25 when you sign up.
-To create ad account simply click this unique tracking link to be taken to the Betfred site and claim your money today.
+Betfred also offers you the chance to claim a free bet worth up to £30 when you sign up.
+To create an account simply click this unique tracking link to be taken to the Betfred site and claim your money today.

 Target your research